I was drowning.

 A plan was needed.
 I needed to, first things first, (affiliate link) make over my mornings.
 It took a couple of weeks but I realized that there were several things that I needed to get done every morning before the kids got up in order for a less chaotic day.

-If I took the time to do these eight things before 8 am, my day went smoother.
+If I took the time to do these eight things before 8 am, and these ten things before 10 PM, my day went smoother.
 I'm not going to say every day is perfect, but there was a lot less crazy.

 First Things First: 8 Things to do Before 8 am

 1. Start one load of laundry.
 It doesn't end there, though.
 I can't tell you the number of times I've had to rewash loads of clothes multiple times.
 Have a plan on when you will put it in the dryer.
 For me, it's washing a load after the kids are dressed for the day and putting it in the dryer when the littlest goes down for her nap or when she wakes up.

 2. Drink WATER.
 On my list of first things first in the morning, water is a must.
 Water should be the first thing you drink in the morning, then you can drink your much-needed cup of coffee.
 Don't like plain water?
 That's okay.
 Infused water tastes great and helps you get in your daily water needs.